EU fails to agree corporate tax reform as Hungary vetoes overhaul | Business

 Poland and Hungary have been at odds with the European Commission, which has held up their receipt of COVID-19 recovery fund money over questions about their stance on the rule of law and other EU values.
 Earlier in June the Commission approved payments to Poland, whereas EU recovery funds for Hungary remain frozen.

+"This is a once-in-a-generation opportunity to end the race to the bottom on corporate taxes, level the playing field for U.S. businesses, and decrease incentives to shift profits and jobs offshore," said Treasury spokesperson Michael Kikukawa.
+The reform was originally intended to be applied in 2023, but its implementation has now been effectively pushed back to 2024.

-The Biden administration is also struggling to pass legislation that would implement the global minimum tax deal.
+The Biden administration is also struggling to pass broad spending legislation that would implement the global minimum tax deal.
+Republicans and some moderate Democrats in Congress have objected to proposed tax hikes, including raising the current 10.5% U.S overseas tax rate to 15%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)